BruceEckel/markdown_tools/README.md

 # Markdown Tools
 For working with markdown chapters in a programming book.

+To install:

+1. Download and unpack this repository.

-To install this from the local package that you've downloaded, move to this project directory and enter:
+2. Move to this project directory and enter:

 ```text
 > pip install -e .